 Person → Street → City → Country

-Each arrow represents a foreign key relationship that Deep Populate resolves automatically, even when the data spans different database systems.
+Each arrow represents a foreign key relationship that Deep Populate resolves automatically, even when the data is spread across different database types and their installations.

 Sample Request Object With Deep Populated Data: